jasonjurotich/JJ-GAS/SETUP UBUNTU.md

 IN NON-EDIT MODE
 :Vex file browswer
     I have this mapped to shift W
+ctrl h will switch back and forth from the editor
 shift ZZ to close the file browser
 :vs path/to/file.txt to open a file directly